 Many of GHLA students are taking a single course.
 Students typically enroll for courses because they need to upgrade that course, they need an additional requirement to graduate from other schools (both in and out of the division) or they need to re-adjust their schedule to work and fulfill requirements for post-secondary entrance.
 Some of our students have struggled to be successful in their previous school, and as such, struggle in the online environment.
 Over the past 5 years we have had varied results in course completion, but it has been an area of focus for us.
-Our records in the past have been hard to track as many students "rolled over" into the next term, but our estimates show that 50% of courses were completed.
-Since 2009-10, our completion rate increased to over 85% and in the past 4 years we range in the 85-90% range overall.
+Our records in the past have been hard to track as many students "rolled over" into the next term, but our estimates show that since 2009-10, our completion rate increased to over 85% and in the past 4 years we range in the 85-90% range overall.
 As we gather more data from each individual partner school, we believe that this average is higher amongst students we have partnerships with.

 Since the COVID outbreak in Spring of 2020, and we have grown, we are noticing that students are choosing online out of fear of being in a classroom and as such are not as successful.
-For this reason, we feel the completion rate will decrease overall.
+Overall in 2020-21 we noticed higher competition rate with partner schools and lower completion rate with students who do not have those extra supports in place, averaging out to 78% overall in the past year.